jmacarthur/zeta256/README.md

 ![Zeta Overview diagram](/images/internal-resized-for-web.jpeg)

+There are three extra LEDs added to this which aren't on the circuit diagram.
+They are connected via a 1k resistor to 5V and the !WR, !RD and !M1 lines which show when memory is being written to and read, and when the CPU is performing an instruction fetch.
+These help when debugging.

 Whatever you do, don't assemble this on tripad board.
 I did because Maplin never stock proper stripboard.
 The underside of this board looks appalling.